undefinedExpert/CanvasAPI-task-dancefloor/README.md

 Basic UI mockup:
 ![Example](examples/canvas_api_dancefloor.png)

-## Requirements:
+## Minimal requirements:
-1. Please use native Canvas API without wrappers or libs
+- UI must be written in React
-2. The flow of app initialization and view rendering should be as follow:
+- Typescript is required
-    -> App bootstraping
+- Remember about mobile UI
-      -> Async operation to fetch the state (eg. You can simulate API call to recreate canvas with config) -> UI and Canvas
+- Plaese use pure CanvasAPI without additional libs

-## Examples addons:
+- The flow of app initialization and view rendering should be as follow:

-  - Change square colours on document event like mouseover or onclick
+    -> Loader screen (App boostraping)
-  - Prepare simple API to recreate canvas based on provided config (rows and columns quantity)
+    -> Fetching state (simulate Api call to recreate canvas with config (eg. number of columns and rows, name) -> UI and canvas with provided config

-  - You can prepare transform animation
+## Addional options:
-  - You can combine all of previous examples
+  - Change tile color on click event
-  - What you want but first ask! :)
+  - Create dancefloor animation
-  - Responsive dancefloor
+  - Create beatutiful UI

  GOOD LUCK! :)